 Add a top coat of Mod Podge over the scrapbook paper and let dry.
 You can choose to add a second coat if you like.
 After letting the sign dry an hour, I was ready to display!

-I’m really happy with how my DIY fall sign turned out.
+I’m really happy with how my fall season sign turned out.
 I think it looks really great in my den; I just painted those walls that color and it looks perfect in there.
 I’m LOVING some faux leaves next to it!!

 This fall season sign is yet another inexpensive way to decorate.